MonashSmartStructures/ospgrillage/README.md

 ### Contributing guidelines

-Check out our [contributing guide][contributing] to learn more on contributing, coding rules and more.
+Check out our [contributing guide](https://github.com/MonashSmartStructures/ospgrillage/blob/main/.github/CONTRIBUTING.md) to learn more on contributing, coding rules and more.